 CLOUDPRO IS NOT AN INSURANCE AGENT OR BROKER FOR CUSTOMER OR ANY COUNTERPARTY, CARRIER OR ANY OTHER PERSON AND DOES NOT SOLICIT, NEGOTIATE, PURCHASE OR SELL INSURANCE FOR OR ON BEHALF OF ANY USER OF THE CLOUDPRO SOLUTION OR ANY OTHER PERSON.

-Indemnification.

 By CloudPro.
 Subject to Section 11, CloudPro shall defend, indemnify, and hold harmless Customer and its permitted assigns from and against any and all Claims arising out of or in connection with any third party claims that the CloudPro Solutions, in the form delivered and when used by Customer in accordance with the Agreement, infringes or misappropriates the intellectual property rights of a third party.

 CloudPro has the right, in its sole discretion, to do any of the following when an infringement Claim is raised: (i) obtain the right for Customer to use the allegedly infringing portion of the CloudPro Solutions, (ii) replace the CloudPro Solutions with a modified version so long as it does not decrease the functionality, or (iii) terminate the Agreement as to the allegedly infringing CloudPro Solutions.
 In such event, CloudPro makes no admission and disclaims all liability that any actual infringement occurred.